xmtp/xmtp-dot-org/docs/concepts/v3/identity.md

 ```

-An action contains text defining the action and added the data for the update:
+An action contains text defining the action and the data for the update:

 ```text
 - Create inbox